KrashV/Sign-Placer/README.md

-# Sign-Placer
+# Starbound Sign Placer
-Starbound Sign Placer allows you to spawn signs made with Silverfeelin generator using the power of code, not your hands.
+Place custom signs in one click

 # Installation